Stephen-Strosko/deep-learning-model-evaluation/README.md

-# multiclass-multilabel-evaluation
+# Overview

-This repository provides a series of functions that help with a very specific objective.
-The functions in this repository provide various evaluation metrics for multiclass-multilabel algorithm outputs.
-This is an area that most machine learning library wrappers overlook.
+This repository provides a series of functions that help with a very specific objective - determining the success of deep learning algorithms that are either multiclass-multilabel or multiclass.
+This is an area that is overlooked by many machine learning libraries.
 Algorithms that output a series of probabilities that are associated with multiple labels can be difficult to evaluate for accuracy, especially if the user wants to know accuracy at a specific pobability threshold.
 These functions solve this problem and can be easily pasted into a script, jupyter notebook, or applied within cross-fold validation.

-These are the functions currently included in the repository, their inputs, their outputs, and what they accomplish:
+## multiclass-multilabel-evaluation

 1) exact_accuracy
 This function provides the accuracy of the model as a whole, treating TP and FN as all labels being predicted correctly for an item.